Genentech/g_ani/README.md

          RMSD to Input [A].
 Relative Energy (dE) to Global Minimum [kcal/mol]</td></tr></table>

 ### Explanation
-The constraint minimization account for multiple non-physical sources of strain:
+The constraint minimizations account for multiple non-physical sources of strain:

 - Differences between the methods used to generate the input conformation and the NNP used in evaluating the strain.
 Small changes in the bond length deemed to be optimal between two atoms would yield very high energy differences.
 Allowing the slight relaxation will remove this artifact.
 - Molecular flexibility of the protein and ligand always allow for some movement.